Oregon Secretary of State

 History and General Information

-From its 55-foot elevation at Oregon City, the county rises to 11,235 feet at the peak of Mount Hood, the only year-round ski resort in the United States and the site of the Timberline Lodge National Historical Landmark.
-The mountains, rivers and forests offer excellent outdoor recreation activities, from skiing and rafting to fishing and camping.
+From 55 feet above sea level at Oregon City, the county rises to 11,235 feet at the peak of Mount Hood, the only year-round ski resort in the United States and the site of the Timberline Lodge National Historical Landmark.
+The county’s mountains, rivers and forests offer excellent outdoor recreation activities, from skiing and rafting to fishing and camping.

 County Officials